javad94/rarbg-bookmarklet/README.md

 # rarbg-imdb-bookmarklet

-Please go to [here](https://javad94.github.io/rarbg-bookmarklet/) to use this bookmarklet.
+To use this bookmarklet Please go to [here](https://javad94.github.io/rarbg-bookmarklet/).